Erhs2020/Transformers-game-1/notes.md

 FIX AllframesImg!!!!
 Look for unneeded code!!!!!!!

 Offset might be hint about vetical glitch thingy.
-Collisions are working better. fixed ground collision and reduced lag.
+Collisions are working better. fixed ground collision and reduced lag.✓

 ADD RUNNING ✓
 allow transforming while running ✓
-Change background color of anim, see which frame the issue is on.
+Change background color of anim, see which frame the issue is on.✓ **NOTE TO SELF**: Scaling issue is caused by pygame transform scale method (fixed-ish when using smoothscale but fuzzy)✓

-**NOTE TO SELF**: Scaling issue is caused by pygame transform scale method (fixed-ish when using smoothscale)
+add new blaster in game :)